Bugaboo Bee3 vs. Bugaboo Bee5

 The best application for this stroller is as a frame stroller for an infant car seat.
 It is a nicer stroller, but it isn't the best at much else and it is missing some of the key features parents are likely going to be looking for.
 It is the better Bugaboo in this review, so if you simply must have a Bugaboo stroller for your child this would be the one, but it still isn't anything to write home about and we think that no matter what you are looking for in a stroller there is likely a better option than this one.

 This stroller has a $720 list price making it one of the top third most expensive strollers in this review.
-However, price isn't the only thing that determines value.
+However, the price isn't the only thing that determines value.
 If a product is able to justify a higher price with exceptional performance then it can still be a good value.
 Unfortunately, the Bee is only an average stroller that failed to really stand out in any performance test and didn't bring many features to the table that might support the added expense over much of the competition.
 It is not a terrible stroller, it just isn't the most bang for your buck.

 The Bugaboo Bee 3 performed better in our review than the Bugaboo Cameleon 3.
 It is a lightweight maneuverable stroller that manages tight places easily but struggled over carpet, bumps and rougher surfaces.
-Unfortunately, it is a middle of the road stroller that is relatively non-interesting. it comes with a high price and limited conveniences with a storage bin that can only hold 8.8 pounds at most.
+Unfortunately, it is a middle of the road stroller that is relatively non-interesting. it comes with a high price and limited conveniences with a storage bin that can only hold 8.8 lbs at most.
 This makes it difficult to carry items you might pick up running errands or grocery shopping.
 We sort of like this little stroller but feel under the circumstances that it might make a better umbrella product than a full-size stroller.
 This makes the Bee a stroller we don't recommend.

 Other Versions and Accessories